 Give the crumb coat some time to dry, then finish frosting the sides of the cake.

-If you have time and want to make the even more beautiful, use a pastry bag to add a decorative border to the top of the cake and around the bottom of the cake.
+If you have time and want to make the cake even more beautiful, use a pastry bag to add a decorative border to the top of the cake and around the bottom.